+The renewed emphasis on visualization in digital sociology differs somewhat from adjacent efforts such as computational social science (Giles, 2012; Housley et al., 2013) where visualization is usually closely evaluation of statistical or predictive models.
 Sociological work on the transformations of data visualisation is still rather scarce.
-Although network visualisations, tag clouds, stream graphs and the like have abounded in data visualisation on the web, especially with the growth of graphics libraries and packages such as Hadley Wickhams ggplot2 (Wickham, 2009), Mike Bostock's d3.js, IBM's older ManyEyes or widely-used scientific plotting packages such as matplotlib and Matlab, and many others, we have little sense yet of the visual culture of these devices and their visual forms.
-Sociological work on scientific visualization offers some leads here (Latour et al., 1990; Myers, 2008) alongside work on visualization in finance (Pryke, 2010), but the visual culture of data as it moves out of scientific publication has received little attention.
-There is much scope for investigation of the seeing in data visualisation if, as Gillian Rose writes, 'different ways of seeing are bound up into different, more-or-less conscious, more-or-less elaborate, more-or-less consistent practices' (Rose, 2012: 549).
-Practices of data visualisation are routinized through the proliferation of certain visual forms (the network diagram, bubble plots and chloropleth maps are widely found) in different places.
+Scientific visualization offers some leads here (Latour et al., 1990; Myers, 2008) alongside work on visualization in finance (Pryke, 2010), but the visual culture of data as it moves out of scientific publication has received little attention.
+There is much scope for investigation of the seeing in data visualisation as forms of visual culture in which, as Gillian Rose writes, 'different ways of seeing are bound up into different, more-or-less conscious, more-or-less elaborate, more-or-less consistent practices' (Rose, 2012: 549). and as a challenge to methodological practices precisely because the visual forms attest to a shift away from some traditional sociological concerns with abstractions, models and structures as deep explanations of social processes, and a lighter, perhaps more responsive descriptive attunement to patterns, groupings and flows.
 What do they make make visible?
-Both in the visual culture of data, and in its own visualisation of digital data, digital sociology faces the problem of describing how patterns are produced at the intersection of various concretisations and abstractions.
-As Mike Savage suggests, we need to understand 'how pattern is derived and produced in social inscription devices' (Savage, 2009: 171), whether these devices are objects of analysis or part of our own methods.
-(Again, overlaps between the object of digital sociology and the methods of digital sociology occur at every turn.)
+Both in the visual culture of data, and in its own visualisation of digital data, digital sociology faces the problem of describing how patterns are produced at the intersection of various concretisations and abstractions as reactions to certain aspects of experience.
+Digital sociology, we suggest, might take data graphics and the many judgments and discussions of data graphics seriously as a form of judgment endemic to the field of devices.

 Patterns arise in very different ways.
-On the one hand, many data visualisations seek to show something that is hard to see because it occurs on spatio-temporal scales that are difficult to directly see.
+Many data visualisations seek to render perceptible something that occurs on spatio-temporal scales that are difficult to directly see, but they often struggle to distinguish something amidst the generic schematic formatting of the data.
 For instance, Figure 3 seeks to convey something of the patterns associated with different scales of activity in Github repositories by counting events that appear in the Github timeline over an interval of two years (2012-2013).
-The general pattern shown here is the somewhat annoyingly ubiquitous 'power law' distribution of events that often shows up in social media data.
+The general pattern shown here is the somewhat ubiquitous 'power law' distribution of events, a distribution that often shows up in social media data.
 At the left hand end, the high point refers to the millions of Github repositories consisting of one or two events.
 At the low end on the right, the curve approaches the x-axis, a small number of repositories receive many thousands of events.
 The power law distribution of events in social media often vexes data analysis and data visualization.
-Many social media processes yield heavy-tailed distributions when graphed.
+Many social media datasets yield heavy-tailed distributions when graphed.
 This common scaling of events across the 'many-some-rare' scales (Conte et al., 2012: 334) requires site-specific work.
 The visualization of repository event counts begins to do this by showing something of the different composition of the repositories on the different scales.
-The many small repositories mainly consist of the basic content-creating Push events.
+The many small repositories mainly consist of the a few Push events.
 Mid-scale repositories show the presence of more social events such as Watch and Fork.
 The rarer very large repositories attract many more social events – Fork, Watch and PullRequest.

-But if this pattern of scaling between many-some-rare is so common ('In recent years, due to ubiquitous computerization, networking and obsessive data collection, reports of heavy-tailed distributions have almost become a routine' (Muchnik et al., 2013: 1)), what can digital sociology do?
+But if this patterning across many-some-rare is so common as a reaction to something in the contemporary field of devices ('In recent years, due to ubiquitous computerization, networking and obsessive data collection, reports of heavy-tailed distributions have almost become a routine' (Muchnik et al., 2013: 1)), what does it say about the global organization of the field of devices?

 Figure 3: Patterns of repository events on Github